Ms. Colombia

-Ms. Colombia (born Oswaldo Gomez.
-1954 – 4 October 2018) was an LGBTQ icon and performer, known for her presence in the New York City community.
+Ms. Colombia (born Oswaldo Gomez; 1954 – 4 October 2018) was a Colombian-American LGBTQ icon and performer, known for her presence in the New York City community.
 Ms. Colombia entertained crowds at public events such as parades and in spaces such as Coney Island, Riis Beach and the Queens Pride Parade with her colorful outfits, dyed beard, and pets such as her poodle Cariño and parrot Rosita as well as with humor.
 Ms. Colombia became known under many nicknames, including La Paisa, Queen of Riis Park, and the Queen of Queens.

 Biography

 Early years

 Ms. Colombia was born Oswaldo Gomez in Medellín, Colombia.
 In Colombia, she trained as a lawyer.

 Adult life

 Immigration to the United States

 Ms. Colombia immigrated to New York in 1975 out of a desire for freedom of expression and noted in the documentary series No Your City that "I decided to come to the United States for my own freedom, because by the time I left my country, nobody can dress like this — they’d kill you."

 She lived in Elmhurst, Queens with a sister and worked selling arepas.

 Ms Colombia at the 2013 St. Pat's for All Parade in Queens, NY.